-Inhibitors of 3-hydroxy-3-methylglutaryl coenzyme A (HMG-CoA) reductase - statins have been proven to effectively reduce cholesterol level and morbidity as well as mortality in patients with coronary heart disease or in patients with dyslipoproteinemia without evident ischemic heart disease.
-Effects of statin inhibit synthesis of mevalonate, a precursor of both cholesterol and coenzyme Q (CoQ).
+Inhibitors of 3-hydroxy-3-methylglutaryl coenzyme A (HMG-CoA) reductase statins have been proven to effectively reduce cholesterol level and morbidity and mortality in patients with coronary heart disease and also in primary prevention in patients with dyslipoproteinemia without evident ischemic heart disease.
+Effects of statin therapy beyond their lipid lowering potential are called pleiotropic effects involving improvement of endothelial function, antioxidant and antiinflamatory properties, imunosupressive activity and effect against pathological remodelling of the heart and vessels (Endres 2006, Harst et al. 2006, Simko 2007).

+Pleiotropic effect, however, need not be only beneficial, but also neutral and even undesirable.
+Statins inhibit synthesis of mevalonate, a precursor of both cholesterol and coenzyme Q (CoQ).
 Indeed, inhibited biosynthesis of CoQ may be involved in some undesirable action of statins (Harst et al. 2006), such as liver injury, muscular weakness and even rhabdomyolysis (Bliznakov 2002).
 Coenzyme Q is an essential part of mitochondrial respiratory chain responsible for ATP production and statins could affect mitochondrial function and worsen the skeletal and cardiac muscle function (Mitchell 1991, De Pinieux et al. 1996, Crane 2001).
-A number of studies confirmed increased risk of coenzyme Q10 deficiency in patients with heart failure and improvement the patient's symptoms with CoQ{10} supplementation (Folkers 1993, Morisco et al. 1993, Gottlieb et al. 2000, Tousoulis et al. 2007).
+A number of studies confirmed increased risk of coenzyme Q10 deficiency in patients with heart failure and improvement the patient's symptoms with CoQ10 supplementation (Folkers 1993, Morisco et al. 1993, Gottlieb et al. 2000, Tousoulis et al. 2007).
 Moreover, coenzyme Q besides its bioenergetic function in mitochondria is acting as scavenger of free radicals in membranes and its deficit in tissues can contribute to the decreased antioxidant protection and worsened function of affected organs.
-Previously we have found CoQ10 depletion in plasma and endomyocardial biopsies related to rejection episodes in transplanted heart patients (Kucharská et al. 1998), decreased mitochondrial CoQ concentrations and increased lipoproteinperoxidation in the heart and liver of the rats with streptozotocin-induced diabetes (Kucharská et al. 2000), and reduced concentrations of both CoQ homologues in brain mitochondria of spontaneously hypertensive rats (Kucharská et al. 2005).
+Previously we found depletion of $CoQ{10}$ in plasma and endomyocardial biopsies related to rejection episodes in transplanted heart patients (Kucharská et al. 1998), decreased mitochondrial concentrations of CoQ and increased lipoproteinperoxidation in the heart and liver of the rats with streptozotocin-induced diabetes (Kucharská et al. 2000), and reduced concentrations of both CoQ homologues in brain mitochondria of spontaneously hypertensive rats (Kucharská et al. 2005).